tytydraco/yessleep/out/I_dont_think_Ill_be_buying_flowers_again.md

 My stomach dropped as I was suddenly very aware of the human molar in my jean pocket.

 I watched a few roots slowly stretch towards where I had been standing just a few moments ago, near the door, and the shrieking only grew louder, and louder.
 Star furrowed her eyebrows, covering her ears and waiting for my answer with less and less patience.

 The walk back to the counter was silent.
-I kept finding my tongue soothing the new gap in my teeth, as Star walked quietly with three, fresh daisies in hand.
+I kept finding my tongue soothing the new gap in my teeth, as Star walked quietly ahead with three, fresh daisies in hand.

 It hadn't been pretty.
 I was sure there was some lingering blood on the hedge clippers I  had used as impromptu dentist equipment, and I still felt sick about the teeth and jammy blood, even sicker upon hearing my own nerve root snapping away from their home in my gums.

 The tooth I had taken earlier burned a hole in my pocket.

 I still have no idea who's it is.
 Was that the consequence of not giving back to the greenhouse?
 Was *that* how it sustained itself?

 By the time we had gotten back to the counter, the bell chimed once more as Star turned to the mini fridge behind her.
 We both turned our heads at the same time, only to find Lysander, sporting a gardening apron and a duffel bag.
 He smiles at Star, raising a hand in greeting.

 "Hey, kiddo."
 He looks in my direction, smile becoming just the tiniest bit flatter.
 "Hello, Mark."

-I only give him a slight nod, still more concerned about my throbbing mouth than him.
+I had found it a little strange that he had recognized me so quickly, but still, I only give him a slight nod, far more concerned about my throbbing mouth than him.
 Star, however, jumps up.

 "Lysander!"
 She slides a frozen sponge in a ziplock bag across the counter, before turning her attention to her boss.
 "The greenhouse, it, uhm.
 Is it normal for it to make so much...noise?
 I'm not really sure if I messed up in there.."

 Lysander's smile doesn't leave his face as he answers.